adonis0302/Openusercss/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-  Please explain here in depth what you would like to change and why Even though I'd prefer that you wrote about this PR, you can skip this section if this just fixes a bug or oterwise has a small scope.
+  Please explain here in depth what you would like to change and why Even though I'd prefer that you wrote about this PR, you can skip this section if this just fixes a bug or otherwise has a small scope.
 -->